sloretz/OpenBot-CompactBody/README.md

 Most components (motors, wheels, phone, sonar, encoders) are in the exact same positions as the original.
 This means the kinematics are the same, and a [URDF](http://wiki.ros.org/urdf) or [SDFormat](http://sdformat.org/) file for the original may still be usable with the Compact Body.
 There are few exceptions:
-  * the LEDs are mounted on the front instead of the rear
+  * The LEDs are mounted on the front instead of the rear
-  * there is no space for the optional OLED screen
+  * There is no space for the optional OLED screen
-  * the power switch is mounted on the front instead of the top
+  * The power switch is mounted on the front instead of the top

 ## Printing it